Skip to main content

 “Misalignment between engineers and their leaders is possibly the leading cause of a sub-optimal developer experience”

 An unskilled team manager facing a team of hyperintelligent individuals will quickly notice that they speak and do things that he can only partially, if at all, understand.
-Depending on the level of personal paranoia, usually high in the middle management caste, he will eventually feel inferior and threatened.
-Many defend themselves by resorting to paranoid micromanagement and pitting team members against each other, so that the manager’s superior position remains unquestioned.
-Everything except contributing to the success of the project.
+It’s inevitable.
+To not to feel insecure in such circumstances, requires wisdom, character and high level of trust towards other human beings.
+Few are like that.
+Anxiety and mistrust is typical in the middle management caste.
+Many will feel inferior and threatened.
+They may put up defence by resorting to paranoid micromanagement and pitting team members against each other, so that the manager’s superior position remains unquestioned.
+Everything except upgrading one’s skills and becoming helpful.

 Divide et impera, seems to be the principal rule of IT project management.

-Throughout my career I have met a handful of non-developer team managers, capable of keeping calm and giving space to people who really know their craft and don’t need a capo watching from behind.
-Otherwise, I’ve experienced all kinds of dysfunction, dirty politics, ruinous decision-making, leading to excellent software engineers abandoning projects mid-term - unhappy, disappointed and depressed.
-Most of these disasters caused by sociopaths with very little knowledge of IT who have turned Agile into another mind control tool.
+Throughout my career I have met a handful of team managers without programming background, yet capable of keeping calm and giving space to people who know their craft and don’t need a capo watching from behind.
+Often enough I’ve experienced all kinds of dysfunction, dirty politics, ruinous decision-making, leading to excellent software engineers abandoning projects mid-term - unhappy, disappointed and depressed.
+Most of these disasters caused by sociopaths with little knowledge of IT, terrified that C-suite might notice their ignorance.
+And now they got Agile - a marvelous tool for taming rebellious teams, while producing copious amounts of bureacracy to sustain the impression that “managers are indispensable”.

 Agile means being pragmatic.
 How about a pragmatic proposal for heads of IT departments.
 Send your non-IT team managers and project managers on two months of paid leave.
 Empower developer teams to take control and start working as self-managing task groups.
 Check the result after two months.